john-science/john-science.github.io/_drafts/2018-01-01-noethers-theorem.md

 The goal of this talk is to explain Noether's Theorem at a no-math level, and give a brief biography of Emmy Noether.

-Ideally, this will be presentable in 10-30 minutes.
+Ideally, this will be presentable in 10-20 minutes.

 Ideally, it will be fully presentable with no diagrams, or only a couple diagrams which are hand-drawable.

 ### Life up to the Theorem

-- Born 1882, in 1900 she decided to go into mathematics (gasp)
-- She audited undergrad (dad was a math prof), and crushed the final exam without ever officially being a student
-- One of the first woman PhDs in Germany
-- Had to survive on very small inheritance and odd jobs covering for faculty during lectures
-- Could never be the lead author on a paper
+Emmy Noether was born in Germany in 1882.
+In 1900 she decided to go into mathematics at the university.
+This was absolutely scandolous at the time.
+In fact, even though her father was a math professor, she still couldn't officially enroll.
+She had to unoffically audit every math class for her undergradate.
+She never took an exam or handed in a homework.
+But in those days there was one big exam at the end of undergraduate to get your degree.
+And she crushed that exam, so she got her undergaduate degree in Mathematics.
+And when she got her PhD in math, she was one of the first women in Germany got get a PhD ever.

+However, women couldn't be professors, so she had to survive on a (very small) inheritance from her father.
+She did odd jobs covering lectures for faculty to make ends meet.
+She was a prodigous mathematician, publishing frequently.
+But she could never be the first author on a paper.

 - Noether helped Einstein and Hilbert on GR
 - Noether gave lectures at Hilbert's university in 1915 and it was so scandalous she had to officially be his "assistant" for her lecture series